Statistical inference for Levy-driven graph supOU processes: From short- to long-memory in high-dimensional time series: Graph supOU processes

-In the following, we will assume that $|c|<1$ is fixed and we will randomise the parameter $\theta_2$, ensuring we use only probability distributions supported on the positive half line.
+In the following, we will assume that $|c|<1$ is fixed and we will randomise the parameter $\theta_2$, ensuring that we use only probability distributions supported on the positive half line, consistent with $\theta_2>0$.
 In this case, the second-order properties presented in \eqref{eq:2ndmom} simplify to